Railfreight Insights

 Our Recommendations for Customers

-• In comparison to sea freight, which is also affected by many volatile factors such as blank sailings and low schedule reliability, rail freight remains competitive and is now even more an interesting option in terms of both costs and transit time.
+In comparison to sea freight and air freight, which are also affected by many volatile factors, rail freight remains competitive and is now an even more interesting option in terms of both costs and transit time.